Construction of perfect tensors using biunimodular vectors: Biunimodular vectors that lead to perfect tensors

-\end{widetext} Denoting sixth-root of unity as $\omega$, in above notation $(\Lambda_{1})_{0,0}=\omega^0$, $(\Lambda_{1})_{0,1}=\omega^1,\cdots,(\Lambda_{1})_{5,4}=\omega^5,$ and $(\Lambda_{1})_{5,5}=\omega^1$.
-The elements of the above biunimodular vectors are of the form $\Lambda_{a,b}=\omega^{F(a,b)}$, where $F(a,b)$ is an integer function.
+The elements of the above biunimodular vectors are of the form $\Lambda_{a,b}=\omega^{\blu I(a,b)}$, where ${\blu I(a,b)}$ is an integer function.
 It was tempting to try quadratic and higher order polynomials in $a$ and $b$ defined from $\mathbb{Z}_6 \times \mathbb{Z}_6$ to $\mathbb{Z}_6$ that result in integer functions of the biunimodular vectors given in Eq.~(\ref{eq:biuni_Lam}).
 Unfortunately, we did not find polynomial functions that result in integer functions corresponding to the above biunimodular vectors.
 We also tried several integer functions for two-dimensional perfect arrays given in Ref.\cite{Blake2017}, but these also did not result in desired integer functions.
 It is quite remarkable that the iterative procedure initiated with random unimodular vectors leads to such biunimodular vectors that contain only few distinct phases.
 Numerically we also observed biunimodular vectors containing more than six phases, and a complete classification of these is left for future studies.